Tom Field

-Thomas Geoffrey Field (born 14 March 1997) is a professional footballer who plays as a left back.
+Thomas Geoffrey Field (born 14 March 1997) is a professional footballer who plays as a left back for Canadian Premier League club Cavalry FC.
+Born in England, he represented the Republic of Ireland at youth level.

 A product of the Brentford Academy, Field graduated into the senior team in 2016.
 A fringe player, he departed to join Dundee in 2020.
-He moved to Canada to join Cavalry FC later that year, before departing at the end of the 2022 season.
+He moved to Canada later that year and played for Cavalry FC and Calgary Foothills.
 Born in England, Field was capped by the Republic of Ireland at U16 level.